Ray Livingston

 Ray Stanley Livingston CBE (29 August 1922 – 31 October 2006) was a senior Australian public servant.
 He was Secretary of the Department of Northern Development from 1972 to 1975, and from 1975 to 1978 Secretary of the Department of the Northern Territory.

 Life and career

 Livingston was born in Nyah, Victoria in August 1922.
 He enlisted in the Royal Australian Air Force in February 1941 during World War II serving as a pilot in Coastal Command in Europe.

-Livingston worked with the Departments of National Development from 1950–56 and Trade and Industry from 1956-1972.
-Between 1959 - 1961 he was Commercial Counsellor in Washington DC.
+Livingston worked with the Departments of National Development from 1950 to 1956 and Trade and Industry from 1956 to 1972.
+Between 1959 and 1961 he was Commercial Counsellor in Washington DC.